 At it's simplest this problem involves the students adding single digit numbers.
 However as the students work towards finding all possible solutions they are involved in reasoning with these numbers.
 They may also use an understanding of symmetry (reflective and rotational) to show that some answers are in fact the same.

 In the diagram there are 6 circles arranged in the shape of an equilateral triangle.
 You are given the numbers 1 to 6.
 Put a different number in each circle.
 How many ways are there of doing this so that the sums of the numbers on each side of the triangle are the same?

 - Introduce the problem to the class.
-Pose the problem as a game or puzzle – students of all ages enjoy games!
+Pose the problem as a game or puzzle.

 - Brainstorm ideas for approaching the problem and keeping track of answers.
 Have available the digit labels for those students who choose to move instead of write the digits.